Webdev-DavidM/GetGroundProject/README.md

 # Features

-- The user can search for a particular book
+- The user can search for a particular book, and the pages are paginated based on the number of books returned.
-- The user can choose which a page to display, each page shows 10 books and there are 400 page ( 4000 books )
+- The user can choose which page to display, each page shows 10 books and there are 400 page ( 4000 books ).

 # Technology